 The nearest airport is Dalaman which has easy connections with Istanbul airports if required.
 You’ll find cheap flight options here.

 And if all this talk about olives has made you hungry, why not start with a good cookbook?
-These are our favorite picks!
+These are our favourite picks!

 This article was written by, and is published with, the kind permission of Slow Travel Guide